* Unlike similar states, Illinois does not require doctors to report possible pesticide exposure cases.

 This story was supported by a grant from the Lumpkin Family Foundation.

-Read the top takeaways from this investigation.
+Read the top findings from this investigation.

 The farmworkers flocked to the two emergency rooms in Urbana, Illinois, the night of Aug.
 5, 2019, their kids in tow.
 Numbering about 20, their skin had rashes, their eyes were red and they were vomiting.
 Though at two different hospitals, doctors arrived at the same conclusion: “chemical exposure.”